martynchamberlin/mentions/README.md

 - Chrome's autofill has no curve around its border
 - It has no light grey line distinguishing each row
 - There is insufficient left padding between the dropdown and the justified text

+These details may sound trivial but as someone who makes the majority of his freelance income writing CSS, it really bothers me.

 The most glaring difference between Chrome's autofill and this project, of course, is that __Mentions__ is built for multiline textareas, a form control which Chrome's autofill does not support.